MachineLearningLifeScience/poli-docs/docs/protein-optimization/contributing/a_new_problem.md

 problem_info, f, x0, y0, _ = objective_factory.create(
     name="your_problem",
     ...,
-    your_keyword_1=...,      # <-- Keywords you (maybe) needed
+    your_arg_1=...,      # <-- Keywords you (maybe) needed
-    your_keyword_2=...       # <-- at your_factory.create(...)
+    your_arg_2=...,       # <-- at your_factory.create(...)
+    your_kwarg=...,       # <--
-                        # For now, only string kwargs are
+                            # For now, only certain types are
-                        # supported.
+                            # supported: str, int, bool, float,
+                            # None, and lists thereof.
 )
 ```

-`poli` will ask you to confirm that you want to register your problem (you can force the registration by passing `force_register=True` to `objective_factory.create`).

 ## (Optional) Making your problem be available if dependencies are met

 At this point, you can run your objective function in an isolated process (which will literally import the factory and the black box function from the `register.py` you wrote).

 A better alternative is to get direct access to the object itself.
 Having access to the actual class makes your life easy, especially when it comes to using debugging tools like the ones in VSCode.

 If you want to make your problem available if it can be imported, take a look at `src/poli/objective_repository/__init__.py`.
 Add a block like this one at the end of it: